There are very few things that really gross me out.

 I can only imagine how bad it smelled.

 Growing up, I remember my family would always throw sponges in the washing machine every few days to clean them.
 The average life of a sponge was at least a year.
-If not two or three.
-The sponges were clean, I'm sure of it, but I never did understand reusing something that I considered to be disposable.
+If not a decade or two.
+Even now my mother has sponges in circulation that I recognize from high school.
+The sponges are clean, I'm sure of it, but I never did understand reusing something that I considered to be disposable.
 The quality of the sponge was degraded.

 So once I landed my first job and collected my first paycheck, one of the very first purchases I made was to buy NEW sponges for my apartment.
 Once every couple of weeks, I'd break out a new sponge and throw the old one away.
 It was and still is a great treat for me to open up a brand spanking new sponge.